Shopify Profit Calculator

 • Upgrade to the Shopify plan ($105/mo) once your monthly revenue exceeds about $10,000 — the 0.3% processing rate reduction saves more than the plan cost difference.

-• Use Shopify Payments to avoid the additional 0.5–2% third-party transaction fee that Shopify charges when using external payment gateways.
+• Use Shopify Payments to avoid the additional 0.5–2% third-party transaction fee that Shopify charges when using external payment gateways. and seasonal patterns that reveal the best opportunities for optimization and negotiation.

 • Your COGS percentage is the biggest lever on profit — even a 5% improvement (e.g., 35% to 30%) adds significantly more to profit than reducing Shopify fees.

-• Don't forget to budget for marketing — most Shopify stores spend 10–30% of revenue on paid ads before accounting for profitability.
+• Don't forget to budget for marketing — most Shopify stores spend 10–30% of revenue on paid ads before accounting for profitability. and seasonal patterns that reveal the best opportunities for optimization and negotiation.

-• Annual billing saves about 25% on Shopify plan costs compared to monthly billing — switch once you're confident in your store's viability.
+• Annual billing saves about 25% on Shopify plan costs compared to monthly billing — switch once you're confident in your store's viability. and seasonal patterns that reveal the best opportunities for optimization and negotiation.

 Frequently Asked Questions